ObjectModules/deploy/[Mapping]-Merging.md

 ![Flow](https://hyipworld.github.io/images/github/doc/figure11.png)
 See that a _dotted line_ is meeting a _straight line_ which not correct.
 You cannot put another Employment that breaking in the middle into a process that are still not settled.
 ![Flow](https://hyipworld.github.io/images/github/doc/figure12.png)
 See that the Employment has also a dotted line.
 Here you can break it, let try to put _the rating_ first into the Merging.
-So thr result will be as below:
+So the result will be as below:
 ![Flow](https://hyipworld.github.io/images/github/doc/figure13.png)
 Here you will get the correct merging!
 ##Further Step